Guaranteed Recovery of Planted Cliques and Dense Subgraphs by Convex Relaxation: The Densest -Subgraph Problem

+To further clarify the implications of Theorem~\ref{thm: dks recovery} we consider two cases.
 Suppose that the graph $G$ constructed according to ($\rho_1$) and ($\rho_2$) is dense; that is both $p$ and $q$ are fixed with respect to $k$ and $N$.
-In this case, Theorem~\ref{thm: dks recovery} suggests that $G(V^*)$ is the densest $k$-subgraph and its matrix representation is the unique optimal solution of \eqref{eq: dks relaxation} w.h.p.~provided that $k$ is at least as large as $\Omega(\sqrt{N} \log n)$.
-This lower bound matches that of \cite[Theorem~7]{ames2011nuclear}, as well as \cite{kuvcera1995expected, alon1998finding, feige2000finding, mcsherry2001spectral, feige2010finding, dekel2010finding, deshpande2013finding}, up to the constant and logarithmic factors, despite the presence of additional noise in the form of edge deletions.
-Moreover, modifying the proof of Theorem~\ref{thm: dks recovery} to follow the proof of \cite[Theorem~7]{ames2011nuclear} shows that the planted dense $k$-subgraph can be recovered w.h.p.\; provided $k=\Omega(\sqrt{N})$ in the dense case.
-Whether planted cliques of size $o(\sqrt{N})$ can be recovered in polynomial-time is still an open problem, although this task is widely believed to be difficult (and this presumed difficulty has been exploited in cryptographic applications \cite{juels2000hiding} and complexity analysis \cite{alon2007testing, hazan2011hard, alon2011inapproximability,berthet2013computational}).
-Moreover, a number of algorithmic approaches \cite{jerrum1992large, feige2003probable, nadakuditi2012hard} have been shown to fail to recover planted cliques of size $o(\sqrt{N})$ in polynomial-time.
+In this case, Theorem~\ref{thm: dks recovery} suggests that $G(V^*)$ is the densest $k$-subgraph and its matrix representation is the unique optimal solution of \eqref{eq: dks relaxation} w.h.p.~provided that $k$ is at least as large as $\Omega(\sqrt{N} \log N)$.
+This lower bound matches that of \cite[Theorem~7]{ames2011nuclear}, as well as \cite{kuvcera1995expected,alon1998finding,feige2000finding,mcsherry2001spectral,feige2010finding,dekel2010finding,deshpande2013finding}, up to the constant and logarithmic factors, despite the presence of additional noise in the form of edge deletions.
+Moreover, modifying the proof of Theorem~\ref{thm: dks recovery} to follow the proof of \cite[Theorem~7]{ames2011nuclear} shows that the planted dense $k$-subgraph can be recovered w.h.p.\; provided $k=\Omega(\sqrt{N})$ in the dense case; see the remarks following Lemma~\ref{lem: R bound}.
+Whether planted cliques of size $o(\sqrt{N})$ can be recovered in polynomial-time is still an open problem, although this task is widely believed to be intractable (and this presumed hardness has been exploited in cryptographic applications \cite{juels2000hiding} and complexity analysis \cite{alon2007testing,hazan2011hard,alon2011inapproximability,berthet2013computational}).
+Moreover, a number of algorithmic approaches \cite{jerrum1992large,feige2003probable,nadakuditi2012hard} have been shown to fail to recover planted cliques of size $o(\sqrt{N})$ in polynomial-time.

-When the noise obscuring the planted clique is sparse (i.e.~both $p$ and $q$ are tending to $0$ as $N \ra\infty$) this lower bound on the size of a recoverable clique can be significantly improved.
+When the noise obscuring the planted clique is sparse, i.e., both $p$ and $q$ are tending to $0$ as $N \ra\infty$, the lower bound on the size of a recoverable clique can be significantly improved.
 For example, if $p, q = O(1/k)$ then Theorem~\ref{thm: dks recovery} states that the planted clique can be recovered w.h.p. if $k = \Omega(N^{1/3} \log N)$.
 On the other hand, if either $p$ or $q$ tends to $1$ as $N \ra\infty$, then the minimum size of $k$ required for exact recovery will necessarily increase.

 It is important to note that the choice of $\gamma$ in both Theorem~\ref{thm: dks adv guarantee} and Theorem~\ref{thm: dks recovery} ensuring exact recovery is not universal, but rather depends on the parameters governing edge addition and deletion.
 These quantities are typically not known in practice.
 However, under stronger assumptions on the edge corrupting noise, $\gamma$ independent of the unknown noise parameters may be identified.
 For example, if we impose the stronger assumption that $p + q \le 1/2$, then we may take $\gamma = 6/k$.